 “Am I fixed yet?”

 It’s easy to ignore the consequences of emotional trauma because we can’t see the wounds it leaves behind, but these wounds are some of the deepest of all.
 April of 2021, while taking a box out to my car, the screen door of the house snapped closed on my heel.
 I’ll spare some of the details, but let’s just say the door shaved off a considerable hunk of flesh.
 The wound was small enough to not make a big deal out of it, but big enough that wearing a shoe was really unpleasant.
 And considering it wasn’t flip flop season here in Minnesota and I still needed to get around, my shoes reopened my wound almost daily no matter how many Band-Aids I wore.
+To this day, the skin is still pink and angry.
+Though it doesn’t hurt, the healing isn’t done.
 Is this a metaphor for emotional wounds?
 Darn right.

 How often do we get emotionally wounded and then dive back into daily life only to have that normalcy rip us open again and again?
 How often do we expect ourselves to be whole immediately because we can’t physically see how wounded we are?
 I can say for me, it was quite often.

 I know some of the emotional experiences I have endured have been infinitely more damaging than what that door did to my heel and I know I jumped right back into my life as if I could continue on like nothing happened.
 Those injuries led me to walk with an emotional limp to take the weight off the wound, but that limp led to other problems down road.

 Depression is a disease.
 Depression can be a disability.
 Depression is very real and should not be brushed off as a simple case of sadness.
 Even though I speak out often about the fact I have depression, it has been repeatedly stigmatized in my interpersonal relationships, romantic, friendly, and familial.